isawnyu/apographe/README.md

 - ἀπογραφή: a register or list of lands or property
 - gazetteer: a geographic dictionary or index

+*Apographe* is written and maintained by [Tom Elliott](https://isaw.nyu.edu/people/staff/tom-elliott) for the [Institute for the Study of the Ancient World](https://isaw.nyu.edu).
+Copyright 2022 New York University.
+This software is published and distributed under the terms of the *GNU Affero General Public License,* version 3 (see LICENSE.txt for details).

 ## Getting started

 Assumes an activated python 3.10.2 or greater virtual environment.